 What You Can Expect

-TCP Global is ready to offer micro-loans to RPCVs and "Friends of" groups.
-It is prepared to share their tools and resources, and to mentor, at no cost, any friends-of-group interested in establishing micro-loan programs for their country.
-TCP also does the fundraising through the NPCA Community Fund and requests assistance from Friends-of-Groups in publicizing its work and soliciting support from RPCVs.
+TCP Global is ready to offer micro-loans through RPCVs and "Friends of" groups.
+They will share tools, resources, and experience at no cost, with RPCV groups or individuals interested in bringing micro-loan programs to their country.
+TCP does the fundraising through the NPCA Community Fund and requests assistance from Friends-of-Groups in publicizing its work and soliciting support from RPCVs.

-Please reach out to the director in your division and add them to your email distribution list.
+Reach out to the director in your division and add them to your email distribution list.
 In fact, you may already have them on your list, as we transfer the permanent emails as directors change.
-Add firstname.lastname@example.org (which goes to NPCA staff working with groups) and email@example.com (which goes to the Affiliate Group Network Coordinator, Mariko Schmitz), then the director for your division:
+Add firstname.lastname@example.org (which goes to NPCA staff working with groups) and email@example.com (which goes to the Affiliate Group Network Coordinator, to be elected in spring 2020), then the director for your division:

 NPCA's online Affiliate Group Directory is a great way for potential new members to find and learn more about your group!
 Visit it here, find your group, and if needed, make updates.
 Watch the video below to learn how.